 We understand that when your gender identity/expression is not readily reflected when giving a preference for where you would like to live, it is difficult to determine what would be optimal for you.
 Residence Life staff are committed to assisting you to determine how our program can work for you.
-Please visit the Gender Inclusive Housing webpage (uwlax.edu/ResLife/Gender-Inclusive-Housing) or contact the Office of Residence Life prior to your contract due date to discuss your options at 608.785.8075 or at firstname.lastname@example.org
+Please visit the Gender Inclusive Housing webpage (uwlax.edu/ResLife/Gender-Inclusive-Housing) or contact the Office of Residence Life prior to your contract due date to discuss your options at 608.785.8075 or at firstname.lastname@example.org.

-Differently gendered and transgender students are also encouraged to contact the Pride Center which is devoted to serving students and the UWL community regarding gay, lesbian, bisexual, transgender, queer or questioning students, and their allies (GLBTQQA).
-The pride center's website can be found at uwlax.edu/pride-center/
+Interested students are encouraged to contact the Pride Center which is devoted to serving students and the UWL community regarding gay, lesbian, bisexual, transgender, queer or questioning students, and their allies (GLBTQQA).
+The Pride Center's website can be found at uwlax.edu/pride-center/

 This center is a primary campus resource and advocacy office for GLBTQQA students and works closely with other campus offices striving to provide a safe atmosphere and accommodations for transgender students.